(259 varieties to choose from, well before the Derecho of 2020, now we are struggling to recover)

-Please note all photos were taken in April and the sweet potatoes were dug in early October.
+Please note the photos were taken in April ( where the root is cut open)and the sweet potatoes were dug in early October.
 This is to give an indication of the storage capabilities of each variety.
 All of our written descriptions are made from freshly dug roots in October and as the roots age colors change on many.
 The skin surfaces become duller and the flesh colors yellow in white varieties.
 All of these photos were taken on the top of a freezer underneath grow lights in the basement where the roots are stored.
 We are still working with the program as some appear fine on the view screen and then do not show up online the same way.

 FOR THOSE WHO WANT TO ORDER THE ASSORTMENTS THEY ARE FOUND IN THE ORDERING INFORMATION SECTION.
 PLEASE RESPECT THE MAXIMUM SLIPS AVAILABLE FOR THIS YEAR.

 8633 - Early.
 Bush, normal leaf, reddish-orange skin, orange flesh, above average yield.
 A great producer but a less than ideal slip producer.
 Erratic slip production is the biggest issue with this variety and makes supply a bit challenging again this year .This is one variety that tends to start starting about mid June in abundance.
-Certified Organic Slips, 6 for $10.00, 12 for $17.50, 25 for $32.00
+Certified Organic Slips, 3 for $10.00.

 Beetlejuice (formerly W-392) - Early/Mid-season.
 Semi-bush, deep cut leaves, readily flowers.
 Copper pink-orange skin, pale orange flesh, good yields.
 In 2012, when we were hit hard with Japanese Beetles, this variety was covered day after day in the starting bed with beetles.
 In 2013, with less beetles, we still could find this variety covered with Japanese Beetles to the point where it glistened from 200 feet away.
 They were attracted to it now (2015) 3 years in a row.
 It made spraying easy as the bugs concentrated on this variety.
 Saved spray (Organic Pyganic), saved time and still this variety produced a great crop.
 Only problem is that it is not a prolific sprouter.
 Certified Organic Slips, 3 slips for $10.00.